Voice-over Recording Studio Tips

 These USB digital converters that take your microphone signal and put it straight into the computer are ok, but you really need to EQ (equalise) the lows, mids and highs of the mic signal to make it sound as nice as possible before you record your voice.
 You can adjust it in 'post' (ie in your sound editing software) but I think it's nice to hear it in real-time in your headphones while you're recording.
 You can take the output signal from your mixer and use a USB digital converter thing to put it into your PC without having a snazzy soundcard in it, but when you play it back you may not hear the full tonal quality (because you've got a basic soundcard still).

 I'm not into knob twiddling enough to have enjoyed setting up the ADR F756R Vocal Stresser which I had bought from a local FM radio station and they'd used since the late '70s as the main processor for their on-air output, so I sold it on eBay.
 The station engineer later told me that they were a bit annoyed because upon reflection they said it was the best sound processor they'd had in over 25 years and hadn't found anything that came close to it since - oops!
-The station has closed now, but I'm certain this didn't have anything to do with it...!
-From what I've read, you'd need to be a fully qualified sound engineer to know how to set one up properly, and may have to replace all the capacitors in it due to its age.
+The station has closed now, but I'm certain this did not have anything to do with it...!
+From what I've read, you'd need to be a fully qualified sound engineer to know how to set one up properly, and may have to replace all the many capacitors in it due to its age.

-As an aside, I am a great proponent of voice-recognition software, and as I've mentioned on previous pages which mics I use for this, I thought I'd add that I use a Behringer Xenyx 502 mixer to give the mic adequate gain and EQ before going into the PC's soundcard.
+As an aside, I am a great proponent of voice-recognition software, and as I've mentioned on previous pages which mics I use for this, I thought I'd add here that I use a Behringer Xenyx 502 mixer to give the mic adequate gain and a little EQ before going into the PC's soundcard.
 Alas, this particular mixer model does not have phantom power so I would always suggest you buy one that does so you've always got the ability to use condenser mics if you wish.
 This was my mistake.

 Full time voice-over artists will have ISDN lines, essentially digital telephone lines which allow you to 'appear' live in a recording studio or production house anywhere in the world in digital clarity.
 They are by no means cheap to install or keep going.
 The cost per minute, per ISDN line is 50p, and you need 2 lines - so a 15 minute session (although it's the production company who would dial in to you) would cost around £7.50 in call costs.
 To convert your gloriously retro analogue audio into digital to be sent down these ISDN lines, you need an ISDN codec.
 This not only sends your audio signal from your mixer to the production studio, but also allows you to hear them (just like a phone) so that they can direct you and tell you when they're ready to record.
 A popular codec is the Prima LT, which is nice and easy to use and is very high quality (although the price is over £2,000).
 There are now pieces of software available that do the same as the hardware but for around half the price, and AudioTX is a popular version.
 ISDN lines give a VO cudos because they are expensive things to have, show you're serious and allow real-time 'live' directing from the session producer that recording a WAV or MP3 in your own time does not.
 I suppose these days you could simply record the session as a WAV and just Skype with the studio so they hear what you're recording, then send them the WAV when the session is finished.
 Certainly cheaper than ISDN lines!